OpenModelica/OMSimulator/doc/UsersGuide/source/api/setTolerance.rst

 setTolerance
 ------------

-Sets the tolerance for a given system or component.
+Sets the tolerance for a given model, system, or component.
 #END#

 #LUA#